 Mercedes-Benz eCitaro proves itself in daily use in Germany.
 After the first deliveries of the Mercedes-Benz eCitaro to the German cities of Hamburg and Heidelberg, first orders are now also… Continue reading

 The first major order for electric buses has been delivered to the Hamburger Hochbahn after about one year.
 The new fleet is already in service.
-Just over a year ago, Hamburger Hochbahn presented its first fully electric bus to the public - meanwhile… Continue reading
+Just over a year ago, Hamburger Hochbahn presented its first fully electric bus to the public -… Continue reading